- Absent landlord

 - Gas Safety Regulations

-The landlord must ensure that a check is carried out prior to a let, and then annually, on all gas appliances, meters, pipework and flues to ensure they are safe.
-An authorised Gas Safety registered engineer must carry out the check and a copy of the record must be given to the tenant before the start of the tenancy (and within 28 days of any record renewal).
+The landlord must ensure that a valid gas safety record is in place at the start of the tenancy and then further checks carried out annually, on all gas appliances, meters, pipework and flues to ensure they are safe.
+An engineer registered with Gas Safe must carry out the check and a copy of the record must be given to the tenant before the start of the tenancy (and within 28 days of any record renewal).

 When a seller has accepted an offer, but subsequently accepts a higher offer from another bidder.